-- For window and non-ducted split AC units, use equipment that meets at least the 2-star rating standards of the Emirates Authority for Standardization and Metrology (ESMA) UAE.S 5010-1:2019. - For ducted split and packaged AC units, use equipment which is at least 6% more efficient than the minimum efficiency standard of the ESMA UAE.S 5010-5: 2019. - For multi-split and VRF units, use equipment which is at least 6% more efficient than the minimum efficiency standard of the ESMA UAE.S 5010-5: 2019. - For chilling packages use equipment that meets at least the efficiencies outlined in Table 15. - B. HVAC Controls - Provide one set-point control for each regularly occupied room, near the entrance of the room.
+• For window and non-ducted split AC units, use equipment that meets at least the 2-star rating standards of the Emirates Authority for Standardization and Metrology (ESMA).

-C. Energy Recovery
+- For ducted split AC units, use equipment which is at least 6% more efficient than the minimum efficiency standards of the ESMA UAE.S 5010-5: 2016. - For packaged units, use equipment compliant with the minimum efficiency standards of the ESMA UAE.S 5010-5: 2016. - For chilling packages, use equipment that meets at least the ASHRAE 90.1-2013 Efficiency Requirements Effective 1/1/2010 standards for full and part load conditions (ASHRAE 90.1-2013 Table 6.8.1-3 Effective 1/1/2010). - B. HVAC Controls - Provide one set-point control for each regularly occupied room, near the entrance of the room. - C. Energy Recovery